DEV-5/MY_NOTES/Linux_Embedded_development.md

 - File system Read/write operations are by default implemented as write back operations (i.e read/write call return data update data to IO cache of the file).

-- Most FS are designed to provide alternative modes of IO which are to be enabled by the programs
+- Most File systems are designed to provide alternative modes of IO which are to be enabled by the programs

-  1. ##### Synchronised IO
+  1. ##### Synchronized IO

      - This mode can be enabled through FD flag O_SYNC.
 R/W operation are executed in a write through mode  (return status after Read/ Write operation on disk is complete.)